 The superorganism is more effective than the individual organisms which make it up.
 Connectivity, communication, and cooperation turn the superorganism into something phenomenal.

 Consider that a marriage becomes something of a superorganism — a one-flesh reality.
 The family which comes from the marriage is a superorganism.
 Tribes and societies are superorganisms.

-Here’s the Bigger Thought — the Ultimate Superorganism is the Body of Christ.
+Here’s a Meta Thought — the Ultimate Superorganism is the Body of Christ.

 The Body of Christ transcends gender, race, and socio-economic “status.”
 The New Testament speaks of one new man created in Christ Jesus.

 The individual who is regenerated in Christ is a new species of being …

 Therefore if any person is [ingrafted] in Christ (the Messiah) he is a new creation (a new creature altogether); the old [previous moral and spiritual condition] has passed away.
 Behold, the fresh and new has come!
 (2 Cor.
 5:17 AMP).